-Kris Vanhaecht is assistant professor in Quality Management at KULeuven and has been working since 1998 in the field of care process improvement and quality control.
+Kris Vanhaecht is associate professor in Quality Management at KULeuven and has been working since 1998 in the field of care process improvement and quality management.
 Kris became Doctor in Public Health at Leuven University in 2007.
-He leads research projects in the field of quality improvement and patient safety with a special interest in care process organization and the respectful management of clinicians & managers after patient safety incidents.
-His newest research line is the impact on patients and healthcare workers of positive events during care activities.
-This Mangomoment research line started one evening as a strange idea, was later launched as a study, we took an international trademark on the concept, and a media campaign in 2018 made it an inspiring movement to enhance patient centered care.
+He leads research projects in the field of quality improvement and patient safety with a special interest in care process organization, person-centered care and the respectful management of clinicians & managers after patient safety incidents.
+Recently he was part of a team that developed a new Multidimensional Quality Model for healthcare.
+At Leuven University Kris holds 3 research chairs: 1) Future of Hospital Quality (Zorgnet Icuro), 2) Sustainability of Quality Management (St Trudo Hospital) 3) Using Administrative data to enhance Quality (3M) and holds the Mangomoment Research Fund on person centered care.

+On international level he is faculty member and improvement advisor at the IHI in Boston and Quality Expert for the ISQUA.
 He is nowadays the Secretary General of the European Pathway Association and is international coordinator of international studies on care pathways for COPD, Hip Fracture, Acute Coronary Syndrome and Gastro-Intestinal Cancer patients.

 He is part time academic policy advisor to the general management team & directorate for quality of Leuven University Hospitals and part time collaborating with Dutch hospitals on quality, safety and leadership development.

 (Selfy of the day … Brussels, April 2022)